December 8, 2020

 - A broader choice of homes and more affordable housing.

-- New commercial spaces for local businesses to serve the community and increase economic activity.
+- New commercial spaces for local businesses to serve the community and increse economic activity.

 - Public realm improvements and prioritisation of streets for people over cars by supporting active travel, sustainable transport options and last-mile delivery aggregation.